NexTash/mail/README.md

 </div>

-## Frappe Mail
+## NexTash mail

-Frappe Mail is a powerful and flexible email management system designed to streamline email communication for businesses.
+NexTash mail is a powerful and flexible email management system designed to streamline email communication for businesses.
 It provides an easy-to-use interface for sending, receiving, and managing email messages, all while ensuring robust security and reliability.

 ## Table of Contents